Aryan-dec/Mobile-App/README.md

 ## FalixNodes App v2.0 Alpha
 The application is now being rewritten in React Native, which the developer (Korbs Studio) is still learning, thus issues are to be expected.

+### To Do List
+ - Add Onboarding screen
+ - Add native language support

 ## Building
 ### Requirements
  - NodeJS